 The project site is an existing brownfield in an industrial area slated for mixed-use redevelopment.
 The Center has a nominal fee long-term lease on their property with the City of Petaluma.
 As the first community–type building in this redevelopment area, the Mary Isaak Center has set the standard for future development by creating a high quality project that is responsive to the region’s rural and industrial context.

-A 21-kW photovoltaic array at the Center is projected to provide 40% of the facility’s electricity.
+A 21kW photovoltaic array at Mary Isaak center is projected to provide 40% of the facility’s electricity.
 The system is net metered, allowing the Center to sell unneeded energy back to the local utility.
-Electric loads at the Center are kept in check with Energy Star appliances, daylighting, daylighting controls, and occupancy sensors.
-Exterior lighting features full cut-off fixtures (a light fixture that doesn’t allow light or glare above a horizontal plane from the base of the fixture) to reduce light pollution and conserve energy.
+Electric loads at the Center are kept in check with Energy Star appliances, daylighting, daylighting controls and occupancy sensors.
+Exterior lighting features full cut-off fixtures ( a light fixture that doesn’t allow light or glare above a horizontal plane from the base of the fixture) to reduce light pollution and conserve energy.

-Lessons Learned from the Architect - Upfront education of the design team and contractor is essential for success in the installation of 'new' installation requirements or techniques.
-Making sure the requirements are clearly indicated in the documents by the team and calling the contractor's attention to them will help avoid problems in the field, i.e., the prevention of surface hairline cracks in high fly-ash content concrete.
+Lessons Learned from the architect - Upfront education of the design team and contractor is essential for success in installation of 'new' installation requirements or techniques.
+Making sure the requirements are clearly indicated in the documents by the team, and calling the contractor's attention to them will help avoid problems in the field, i.e., the prevention of surface hairline cracks in high fly-ash content concrete.

 It pays to discuss 'out of the box' ideas; in our case, the lack of extra floor finish over concrete actually was more cost effective and preferred for ease of maintenance.

 In our case planning ahead to separate discrete systems out of the main construction contract for implementation at a later date (when funding has been obtained) was a successful strategy for solar hot water and photovoltaics.
 Planning for future systems by planning for future equipment locations, allowing for adequate pipe sizing and stubbing out for future work were successful strategies.